tinygo-org/tinygo/README.md

 ## Why this project exists

-> We never expected Go to be an embedded language and so its got serious problems...
+> We never expected Go to be an embedded language, and so it’s got serious problems...

 -- Rob Pike, [GopherCon 2014 Opening Keynote](https://www.youtube.com/watch?v=VoS7DsT1rdM&feature=youtu.be&t=2799)